TonyAbell/tpc-ds-docker/readme.md

 Review Data
 -

-The data will be in your stoarge account / container to be ingested by your tool of choice.
+The data will be in your storage account / container to be ingested by your tool of choice.